alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 In our defense, we used the same provider as last year, which was plentiful and very well valued by attendees.

+### Organization

+This was not a generalized complaint, but some commenters felt that we the organizers were overwhelmed.
+They don't know half of it.

+For next year,
+professional conference management is a must.
+This means at least €6k.

+### Community

+We speak a lot about "community".
+What is it exactly?

+For the first year the "community" was just a gathering of communities from Madrid.
+In 2016 we reached around and attracted many people from all Spain.
+Finally, this year local attendees were less than half.

 ## JSDayES 2018

 So, we have our homework set for the next edition.

+### Increased Budget

+The numbers are clear cut:
+€9k for a better venue,
+€3k for better catering,
+and at least €6k for professional organization.
+So next year the total budget would increase to at least €64k + €18k = €82k.

 ### Ticket Price

 To support these improvements we will probably have to increase ticket prices, from €80 to an estimated €120.
+Total: €18k, which divided by 600 attendees comes out at €30 per attendee, right?

+Wrong!
 We will strive to keep reduce tickets at €20.
+A bit less than half the audience (~280) paid full or discounted price, and of the rest about half paid (super) early bird (~145).
+100 reduced and 75 sponsor tickets complete the 600 tickets.
+If we keep reduced and early bird tickets prices, then the increase is at least €70, considering discounts.
+We might be able to increase sponsorship income, so hopefully tickets would only increase about €40.
+This means an increase in €12k.

 We have run a couple of polls among the audience, just to gauge if there would be interest at this new price.